-In accordance with our Remuneration Policy, Contact is committed to ensuring that director remuneration is transparent, fair and reasonable.
-The "Remuneration Report" in our Integrated Report sets out the remuneration practices and details of the directors.
-For the directors, this includes a breakdown of the Board and committee fees and actual amounts paid.
+In accordance with our new Director Remuneration Policy, Contact is committed to ensuring that director remuneration is transparent, fair and reasonable.
+The Remuneration Report in our Integrated Report sets out the remuneration practices and details of directors.
+For directors, this includes a breakdown of the Board and committee fees and actual amounts paid.

 Contact's director fee pool was approved by shareholders in 2008 and has not been increased since.
 Actual fees paid to directors are determined by the Board on the recommendation of the People Committee.
-Between FY22 and FY23, Board and committee fees increased by around 2 percent.
+Between FY23 and FY24, Board and committee fees increased by around 4 percent.

 The overall remuneration reflects the complexity and wide-ranging skills needed to perform the role well, along with the commitment and expertise of the directors.